-Some trips are so smooth I feel I've cheated.
-This Ecuador trip was one of those.
+Some trips are so smooth it feels like I've cheated.
+This trip to Ecuador was one of those.

-Last July Glenn and I were brainstorming trips and thought of Ecuador.
+Last July Glenn Wilson and I were brainstorming trips and thought of Ecuador.
 Glenn and I met in 1998 on a six-day mountaineering course in the Cascades.
 In 2006 we climbed Mount Bona (16,550'), the tenth highest mountain in North America.
-James and I have been to Denali's West Buttress (2002), Mount Marcus Baker (2004) and Mount Iliamna (2008).
+James Kesterson, who also joined us, and I have been to Denali's West Buttress (2002), Mount Marcus Baker (2004) and Mount Iliamna (2008).

-Over ten days James Kesterson, Glenn Wilson and I bagged peaks and enjoyed Ecuador's timeless haciendas.
+Over ten days James, Glenn and I bagged peaks and enjoyed Ecuador's timeless haciendas.
 Javier Herrera at Andean Face compiled impecible logistics.
 Our driver Louis Tonato taught us about Ecuador: pasillo music, how to eat granadilla and tree tomatoes, and where to find the belt stall in Muchachi.
 I highly recommend Andean Face for your Ecuador logistics.

 Louis, James, Glenn and I on the summit of Guagua Pichincha (15,696'), our second acclimatization peak after Pasachoa.
 Guagua sits just east of 1.4 million people living in the capital city of Quito.
 In October 1999, Guagua blew out the west side, spraying ash 3.5 miles into the sky.

 Iliniza Norte was our third peak and first real climb.
 Beasts carried our kit to the refugio at 15,400 feet at the saddle between Iliniza Norte and Sur.